Emil2468/DeepLearningCounting/README.md

   --frame_creators UniformDensityFrameCreator AltImageFrameCreator ScalarFrameDataCreator --count_heuristic sahel_count_heuristic
 ```
 This will generate two images for each annotated area in `rectangles.gpkg` using the tiles in `/home/data/images/` and object annotations in `polygons.gpkg`.
-For each annotated area `AltImageFrameCreator` will simply write the image data corresponding to that area, while `UniformDensityFrameCreator` will write an image that is 0 everywhere except in the polygons described in `polygons.gpkg`, where it will write a value such that the sum of the pixels the the polygon sums to the number of objects in the polygon (which is not necessarily one, see info on count_heuristic below).
-The frames will be written to `/home/dataset/frames/` and a `frames.geojson` will also be written to this location, which contains the paths to the different frames, and some scalars about each frame as computed by the `ScalarFrameDataCreator`.

 The filename of the polygons and rectangles can be changed by setting `--polygons_filename` and `--rectanlges_filename` arguments respectively, these arguments take the path to the geopandas package relative to the `dataset_path`.

 `--output_path` denotes that the extracted frames will be put in `/home/dataset/frames/`

 `--frame_creators` takes any number of arguments and are used to dictate what types of frames should be extracted from the tiles.
-All frame creators are defined in `dlc/tools/frames.py`
+All frame creators are defined in `dlc/tools/frames.py`.
+In the case above `AltImageFrameCreator` will simply write the image data corresponding to the frame, while `UniformDensityFrameCreator` will write an image that is 0 everywhere except in the polygons described in `polygons.gpkg`, where it will write a value such that the sum of the pixels the the polygon sums to the number of objects in the polygon (which is not necessarily one, see info on count_heuristic below).
+The frames will be written to `/home/dataset/frames/` and a `frames.geojson` will also be written to this location, which contains the paths to the different frames, and some scalars about each frame as computed by the `ScalarFrameDataCreator`.

 `--count_heuristic` decides what count heuristic is used when counting the polygons, `sahel_count_heuristic` counts polygons with area $A < 200m^2$ as a single object, while polygons with area $A \geq 200m^2$ counts as $A \times 3 \times 10^{-2}$ objects.
 Currently only `sahel_count_heuristic` and `None` are available. `None` will just count a each polygon as one object.

-For a full list of arguments to the preprocessing step, call `dlc preprocesss -h`
+For a full list of arguments and the default values to the preprocessing step, call `dlc preprocesss -h`

 ### Training
 The next steps of the demo will showcase the UnetUpsamplingPath model, which is one of 3 models currently implemented.
 All three models take the same arguments and perform the same task, but using different architectures.
 The arguments and functionality shown here are specifically implemented for these three models, and in the section "Adding your own models" I will go over how to implement new models, that possibly function in a different way or with different arguments.